-Kaltura's Video Experience Cloud includes products that power virtual and hybrid events, webinars, online learning, and video portals for companies across all industries.
-Our platform also includes industry-specific video solutions, currently for the Education and Media and Telecom industries.
-For developers, it includes an extensive array of Application Programming Interfaces (APIs) and developer tools that enable them to build other video workflows, products, and industry solutions.
+Our platform also includes industry-specific solutions, currently for the Education and Media and Telecom industries.
+For developers, it includes an extensive array of Application Programming Interfaces (APIs) and developer tools that enable them to build other media workflows, integrations, and industry solutions.

 Kaltura has long been recognized by top industry analysts as a leader in the Enterprise Video Content Management market, which includes experiences that are based on video-on-demand and live broadcast/streaming.
-In 2020 we expanded our offerings to power experiences that harness two-way real-time-communication (RTC) with the launch of our new products for virtual and hybrid events, webinars and online learning.
+In 2020 we expanded our offerings to power experiences that harness twoway real-time-communication (RTC) with the launch of our new products for virtual and hybrid events, webinars and online learning.
+Since then, the capabilities of our event and webinar platform that incorporates our virtual meeting rooms have also been recognized by those same analysts.
+These newer products now incorporate our full stack of on-demand, live and RTC technology, designed to provide our customers with the utmost level of flexibility and variety when crafting their digital experiences.

 Our Video Experience Cloud is used by leading brands, reaching millions of users, at home, at school and at work.
-Organizations from a wide range of industries, including financial services, technology, professional services, healthcare, pharma, education, public sector and media and telecommunications, trust Kaltura to power their video experiences for marketing, events, communication, collaboration, sales, customer care, training and learning, and entertainment experiences.
+Organizations from a wide range of industries, including financial services, technology, professional services, healthcare, pharma, education, public sector and media and telecommunications, trust Kaltura to power their digital experiences for marketing, events, communication, collaboration, sales, customer care, training and learning, and entertainment experiences.